tejidokit/vue_deepin/README.md

 <br />
 <br />

-#### Install curl to install 3rd party github repo to install the Node Version Manager
+#### Install curl using the github repo below then install the Node Version Manager

 ```css
 sudo apt install curl